Electrostatics/apbs/docs/using/index.rst

 Comments can be added to the input files via the ``#`` character; all text between the ``#`` and the end of the line is not parsed by APBS.
 If pathnames used in the input file contain spaces, then the entire pathname must be enclosed in quotes.
 For example, if you wanted to refer to the file :file:`foo` which resides in a directory with spaces in its name, then you should refer to :file:`foo` as :file:`"/path with spaces/foo"`.
-Specific examples of APBS input are provided in :doc:`/examples/index`.
+Specific examples of APBS input are provided in :ref:`examples`.

 APBS input files contain three basic sections which can be repeated any number of times: